SumoLogic/sumologic-documentation/docs/manage/scheduled-views/view-list-scheduled-views.md

 :::

 1. <!--Kanso [**Classic UI**](/docs/get-started/sumo-logic-ui/).
 Kanso--> In the main Sumo Logic menu, select **Manage Data > Logs > Scheduled Views**. <!--Kanso <br/>[**New UI**](/docs/get-started/sumo-logic-ui-new/).
 In the top menu select **Configuration**, and then under **Logs** select **Scheduled Views**.
 You can also click the **Go To...** menu at the top of the screen and select **Scheduled Views**.
 Kanso--><br/><img src={useBaseUrl('/img/scheduled-views/scheduled-view-page.png')} style={{border: '1px solid gray'}} alt="scheduled-view-page" width="800"/>
     * **Add a Filter**.
-To refine the table results, utilize the **Add a filter** section located above the table. *AND* logic will be applied if you are filtering between different sections and *OR* logic will be applied if you are filtering between the same section.
+To refine the table results, use the **Add a filter** section located above the table. *AND* logic is applied when filtering between different sections, while *OR* logic is applied when filtering within the same section.
         :::note
         You can see the suggestions only if there are two or more responses for the same column or section.
         :::